GaloisField2718/minstordinals/minstaIndexer/README.md

 ## Conclusion

-OSHIndexer embodies the spirit of decentralization and transparency.
+minstaIndexer embodies the spirit of decentralization and transparency.
 It empowers users to seamlessly index and analyze BRC20 data.
 In the world of blockchain, code truly is law.